ARE YOU A SUSTAINABLE TRAVELLER?

 DON’T DAMAGE THE ENVIRONMENT

 Regardless of your whereabouts, littering isn’t okay!
 Caring for the environment is something that should be done no matter the situation.
-In third world countries, the bins and waste management are not the highest of standards; finding a bin is not the easiest thing to do.
+In developing countries, the bins and waste management are not the highest of standards; finding a bin is not the easiest thing to do.

-Take your rubbish with you so that you know it is being disposed of in the correct way.
-There is absolutely no benefit to throwing your rubbish on the ground.
-Just because the locals do it, doesn’t mean you should too.
-You are showing them that what they’re doing is okay, instead of teaching them how it should be done.
+Take your rubbish with you so that you know it is being disposed of in the correct way – there is absolutely no excuse for throwing your rubbish on the ground!

 TRAVEL WITH SUSTAINABLE TOUR COMPANIES

-There are many that hire locals, reduce water and energy waste where possible, support local projects and simply care for the environment.
+However, there are thankfully many companies that hire locals, reduce water and energy waste where possible, support local projects and simply care for the environment.
 Some that I would recommend are Responsible Travel, Intrepid, Peregrine, G Adventures and National Geographic.

 RESEARCH BEFORE YOU DONATE